solana-developers/professional-education/README.md

 # Solana Professional Training

-This repo is how to run the Solana Professional Training event.
+This repo covers how to run the Solana Professional Training event.
+It's designed for instructors, or those thinking about instructing the course.

+**If you just want to learn Solana**, follow @solana_developers on Twitter and we'll let you know when the next course is running in a city near you!

+**If you're planning on running a training event** welcome, you're in the right place!
+This reo has everything you need to plan and teach the course.
+You can also [contact Mike MacCana](mailto:mike.maccana@solana.org) for help.

 - The [Instructor presentation]('./Solana Professional Education.key').
 We use Keynote as there are animations in some slides.
 - The files in [`labs`](./labs) are working solutions to each lesson's labs.
 - This README file is a playbook of how to run a training event.

-If you're planning on running a training event, welcome, you're in the right place!
-You can also [contact Mike MacCana](mailto:mike.maccana@solana.org) for help.
+## Aims of the training

+### Applicable to the widest group of potential Solana developers.

+The training requirements are simple: any developer with TypeScript experience.
+Specifically, no cryptography, blockchain or Rust experience is required.
+TypeScript is chosen because it the language of the JS/TS SDKs, and additionally because understanding of strictly typed languages ass

+### Low time to hello world

+People have a limited amount of attentiom and learniong should be focused on the requirements for next task.
+Anything that isn't relevant to their next task should be removed.
+If the next task is sending tokens, and JSON RPC knowledge isn't required to perform this task (which it isn't) remove the JSON RPC content.

+### Do real things on a real network

+We don't need to discuss the benefits of Solana.
+If a student is attending the course they likely already know that Solana is fast and cheap and has a huge amount of developer and financial activity.
+We can show the benefits of Solana, live on devnet.

+### Students must be able to stand on their own two feet after training is over.

+This means we make new projects from scratch, rather than clone existing repos.

+### Smaller steps

+Smaller steps allow the class to proceed as a group, allows the group to discuss each step in detail, and increases the chances of everyone gets through every exercise.

+### Focus on Solana

+Many existing Solana courses are slowed down by issues that have nothing to do with Solana.
+This is not a course in JavaScript frameworks, IIFEs (`;(async function(){})();`), or any other topic.

 ## Training Offering:

-3 days full time in classroom training.
+3 days full time in-classroom training.
+We will likely expand this in future.

 **Audience**: aimed at anyone proficient in Typescript, that wants to learn blockchain.